aws/aws-nitro-enclaves-sdk-c/docs/kmstool.md

 instance side.
 Since this is a sample, it only allows one connection at a time, in order to simplify the workflow.

-   There is a rewrite version of **kmstool-enclave** that run as a standalone application, which can directly interact with different application running in enclave.
-See more detail in `bin/kmstool-enclave-cli`

 2. **kmstool-instance** runs on the instance and connects to **kmstool-enclave**, passing credentials to the enclave and then requesting that the enclave decrypt a base64-encoded message.